CartoDB/documentation/app/content/carto3-workspace/overview/getting-started.md

 ## Getting started

-The CARTO 3 Workspace is the user interface for leading cloud-native Location Intelligence platform.
-It allows you to create amazing maps and spatial analytics at a scale, straight from your data warehouse.
-Take the most from our Spatial Extension, Data Observatory, and other fresh features.
+The CARTO 3 Workspace is the user interface for our next generation cloud-native Location Intelligence platform.
+It allows you to create amazing maps and spatial analytics at a scale, straight from your data warehouse(s).
+Learn how to make the most of our Spatial Extension, Data Observatory, and other new features.

 ### Create your CARTO 3 account

-Simple steps gets you into the CARTO 3 Workspace:
+Follow these simple steps to access the CARTO 3 Workspace:

 1. **Email and password**

     - Go to the <a href="http://app.carto.com" target="_blank">CARTO 3 Sign In</a> page.
     - Click *Sign up*.
     - Enter your email address and password.
-You can also sing up with your existing Google account by clicking *Continue with Google*.
+You can also sign up with your existing Google account by clicking *Continue with Google*.
     - Once you have entered your credentials: click *Continue*.

     ![Sign up Email and password](/img/cloud-native-workspace/get-started/signup_email_and_password.png)